 There are very few master's or doctoral degree programs in transpersonal psychology/therapy.
 Individuals interested in pursuing a career as a transpersonal therapist should look at their chosen mental health profession to determine education requirements, career prospects and potential financial compensation prior to pursuing this field of study.
 Future therapists interested in transpersonal psychology can obtain a student membership in the Association for Transpersonal Psychology and gain access to continuing education classes and the association's various resources.

-Demand for transpersonal therapists and psychologists is expected to increase by 12-percent by 2022, which is about average when compared to all other career fields.
-The national average wage for a Transpersonal Therapist is $67,000.
-Salary fluctuates depending on geographic location, education and experience, with the highest earners in private practice topping nearly $100,000 per year.
+Demand for mental health professionals is expected to increase by 22% through 2031, which is four times as high when compared to all other career fields.
+The national median wage for therapists outside of common fields like marriage and family, occupational, and physical therapy is $60,800 as of May 2022.
+Salary fluctuates depending on geographic location, education and experience, with the highest earners in private practice making around $111,000 per year.

 Job Outlook and Employment Projections for Transpersonal Therapists

 Although there are no firm requirements for pursuing a career as a transpersonal therapist, it is usually recommended to obtain a formal education and become licensed in order to advance in this field, earn a higher salary and be in line for promotions.
 Many aspiring transpersonal psychologists will begin their careers with bachelor degrees in general psychology or counseling, and then continue their education by earning an advanced degree in the behavioral sciences, psychology, religious studies, or philosophy, and become licensed.

 At the master’s degree level, there are a number of counseling psychology programs that offer concentrations in transpersonal psychology, as it is not always necessary to enroll in a program that has a concentration in transpersonal therapy to practice in this field.
 However, some programs do not prepare a graduate to be licensed as a psychologist, but may prepare you for licensure as a professional counselor.
 Requirements vary from state to state.